[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 VSSE and EU spokespersons declined to comment on the reported U-turn.

-The EU Commission declined to say if Dombrovksis or his head of cabinet, Michael Hager, for instance, ever met Logvinov.
+The EU Commission said neither Dombrovksis nor his head of cabinet, Michael Hager, for instance, had ever met Logvinov.

 But in any case, Russian spies did not groom EU assets in official meetings in the commission's Berlaymont HQ, a Belgian security source said.